rlabbe/filterpy/docs/index.rst

 filterpy.stats
 --------------

-Contains various statistical functions and plotting of things like Gaussians and covariance ellipses.
+Contains statistical functions useful for Kalman filtering such as multivariate Gaussian multiplication, computing the log-likelihood, NESS, and mahalanobis distance, along with plotting routines to plot multivariate Gaussians CDFs, PDFs, and covariance ellipses.

 .. toctree::
     :maxdepth: 1